Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Consider the potential benefits of travel insurance and medical evacuation insurance.

-Contact your doctor for an up-to-date immunization record, and make an appointment to receive necessary vaccinations at least 6 weeks before you plan to leave.
+Contact your healthcare provider for an up-to-date immunization record.
+Make an appointment to receive necessary vaccines at least 6 weeks before you plan to leave.

 Obtain specific information on preventive health recommendations based on your itinerary by contacting the CDC's Travel Information website.